 Students transferring into the program must meet a required 2.5 cumulative grade point average (University requirement) and are encouraged to increase the GPA to a minimum of 2.75 to remain in the major.
-Students who receive less than a B- in any NUTR course or less than a C- in a DPD required Science course must repeat that course.
-(See course progression policy on p.22 in this document.)
+Students who receive less than a B- in any NUTR course or less than a C- in a DPD required Science course will meet with the DPD program director and department chair to determine progression in the major.